Construction of California High-Speed Rail: Tulare/Kern to Poplar Ave (CP 4)

 Construction Package 4 (CP 4) comprises 22 mile from 1 mile north of the Tulare/Kern border to Poplar Avenue, northwest of Shafter.
 It includes at-grade embankments, retained-fill overcrossings, viaducts, aerial sections of the high-speed rail alignment, and the relocation of four miles of existing Burlington Northern Santa Fe (BNSF) tracks.
 The contractor is California Rail Builders (CRB), a joint venture of Ferrovial and Griffith Company, with whom the design–build contract was signed February 29, 2016.
 A Notice to Proceed was given on April 15, 2016.

 Substantial completion was achieved in 2024.
-As of April 2025, all 11 structures were complete; out of 21.2 miles of guideway, 21.1 were complete, and the remaining 0.1 was under construction.
-The only remaining component is a single canal relocation.
+As of August 2026, all 11 structures are completed; out of 21.2 miles of guideway, 21.1 are completed with only a remaining 0.1 underway.
+The remaining component is a single canal relocation.

 Groundbreaking for the railhead was held outside of Bakersfield on January 6, 2025, marking the beginning of laying track.